Italian Language Course B1.2 Intermediate

 The CILS B1 level exam is divided into 5 parts which will test the student’s oral comprehension (part 1), the written comprehension (part 2), the grammatical structure knowledge (part 3), the written production (part 4) and the oral production (part 4).
 To complete part 1 – part 4 you will be given 3 hours and 45 minutes (with a 15-minute break before part 3), while part 5 will take 10 minutes and will test both your oral interaction (dialogue with your teacher) and oral production (monologue on a topic) skills.

-The CILS B1 level meant to get the Italian citizenship exam is divided into 4 parts which will test the student’s oral comprehension (part 1), the written comprehension (part 2), the written production (part 3) and the oral production (part 4).
-To complete part 1 – part 3 you will be given 2 hours and 05 minutes (with a 15-minute break before part 3), while part 4 will take 10 minutes and will test both your oral interaction (dialogue with your teacher) and oral production (monologue on a topic) skills.
+The CELI 2 (B1 level exam) is divided into 4 parts which will test the student’s written comprehension (part 1), their written production (parts 2), their oral comprehension (part 3) and oral production (part 4).
+To complete part 1 – part 3 you will be given 2 hours and 20 minutes followed by a break, while part 4 will take 15 minutes.

 - Over 36 lectures and 72 hours of content.